 - 2.11.2.2 A "candidate" member is one who is eligible to perform the duties of any of the offices of ministry specified in Bylaw section 2.11 but who is not currently an active member or an emeritus member. - (a) A candidate may be continued on the roster for a period not to exceed ten years by act of the president of the district through which the person holds membership.
-A candidate may be further continued on the roster for a period not to exceed five additional years upon recommendation of the applicant's district president and approval of three fourths (75%) of the Council of Presidents. - (b) The candidate shall, by January 31, make an annual report to the district president who shall determine the member's eligibility to remain on candidate status.
-The candidate's report shall include current contact information and address the criteria for remaining on candidate status.
+A candidate may be further continued on the roster for a period not to exceed of five additional years at a time upon recommendation of the applicant's district president and approval of three-fourths (75%) of the Council of Presidents. - (b) While a member is a candidate, the district president shall minister to that member either directly or through others, concern himself with the spiritual well-being of that member, and continue efforts to return that member to active service. - (bc) The candidate shall, by JanuaryJuly 31, make an annual report to the district president who shall determine the member's eligibility to remain on candidate status.
+The candidate's report shall include current contact information and address the criteria for remaining on candidate status. - (ed) The district president shall determine whether or not to grant or, upon annual review, continue candidate status based on the following criteria: - (1) The member's health; - (2) The member's efforts to address any unresolved issues involving fitness for ministry; - (3) The member's current involvement in ministry; and - (4) The member's written statement addressing any impediments to consideration and acceptance of a call to any of the offices of ministry specified in Bylaw section 2.11; and

-- (c) The district president shall determine whether or not to grant or, upon annual review, continue candidate status based on the following criteria: - (1) The member's health; - (2) The member's efforts to address any unresolved issues involving fitness for ministry; - (3) The member's current involvement in ministry; and - (4) The member's written statement addressing any impediments to consideration and acceptance of a call to any of the offices of ministry specified in Bylaw section 2.11; and - (5) The member's cooperation in keeping personnel documents up to date.
+(5) The member's cooperation in keeping personnel documents up to date.